Spinal Cord Injuries from Car Accidents in NC

 No Cap on Compensatory Damages

 North Carolina does not cap compensatory damages in personal injury cases.
-This is critically important for spinal cord injury victims because it means the full scope of your lifetime medical costs, lost earning capacity, and pain and suffering can be recovered without an artificial ceiling.
+This is critically important for spinal cord injury victims because it means the full scope of your lifetime medical costs, lost earning capacity, indirect costs, and pain and suffering can be recovered without an artificial ceiling.

 Contributory Negligence Risk